 The elephants take the lead in what they do, and you can watch as they meander through the fields and forests at the reserve.
-The sanctuaries do not allow any contact with the elephants, but you’ll get chance to help to pick and grow the copious amounts of food that they need to live, and therefore help towards their prolonged happy retirement.
+The sanctuaries do not allow any contact with the elephants, but you’ll get chance to help to pick and grow the copious amounts of food that they need to live, and therefore help toward their prolonged happy retirement.

 Marine life is also an important consideration in Southeast Asia, where overfishing, over tourism and increased plastic waste has led to the decline of marine environments across the continent.
 Many of our recommended hotels work hard to promote marine conservation: the YTL hotel group are an excellent example of this across Malaysia.

 At Gaya Island Resort in Sabah, Borneo, a team of passionate marine biologists work with the local community and fishermen to introduce them to sustainable fishing methods.
 At Tanjong Jara Resort on the east coast of the Malay peninsula, they also work closely with the Lang Tengah Turtle Watch as a successful deterrent to turtle egg poachers.

 You can get actively involved in these conservation efforts by adopting a nest, observing the conservationists when they patrol the beach and helping out on the various programmes on offer.
 If you are lucky, you may even get the chance to celebrate a hatchling release.